xavier-orcutt/FlatironCleaner/README.md

 # Flatiron Cancer ETL

 `flatiron-cancer-etl` is a Python package designed to clean and harmonize Flatiron Health cancer data structured around a specified index date of interest (e.g., metastatic diagnosis date, or treatment initiation).
 The pipeline standardizes the process of transforming raw Flatiron CSV files into analysis-ready datasets for different cancer types.
-The goal is to help researchers maximize insights from the data, significantly reduce time spent on data cleaning, and improve reproducibility.
+The goal is to help researchers maximize insights from the data, reduce time spent on data cleaning, and improve reproducibility.

 ## Overview